Phillips Edison & Company, Inc. (NASDAQ:PECO) Releases FY 2022 Earnings Guidance

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.29-$0.35 for the period, compared to the consensus earnings per share estimate of $0.35.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share (EPS) guidance of $0.29-$0.35 for the period, compared to the consensus estimate of $0.35.
 The company issued revenue guidance of -.

+A number of brokerages have commented on PECO.
+Morgan Stanley cut Phillips Edison & Company, Inc. from an overweight rating to an equal weight rating and set a $37.00 price target for the company. in a research report on Wednesday, March 9th.
+Zacks Investment Research lowered Phillips Edison & Company, Inc. from a buy rating to a hold rating in a research note on Thursday.
+Compass Point began coverage on Phillips Edison & Company, Inc. in a research note on Friday, April 22nd.
+They issued a neutral rating and a $36.50 price objective for the company.
+Wells Fargo & Company upped their price objective on Phillips Edison & Company, Inc. from $32.00 to $35.00 and gave the stock an equal weight rating in a research note on Thursday, April 7th.
+Finally, Mizuho upped their price objective on Phillips Edison & Company, Inc. from $34.00 to $35.00 and gave the stock a buy rating in a research note on Tuesday, February 15th.
+Seven research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of Hold and an average target price of $34.50.

 Phillips Edison & Company, Inc (PECO), an internally-managed REIT, is one of the nation's largest owners and operators of grocery-anchored shopping centers.
 PECO's diversified portfolio of well-occupied neighborhood shopping centers features a mix of national and regional retailers selling necessity-based goods and services in fundamentally strong markets throughout the United States.